akruszewski/gibl/manuscript/chapter4.md

     b))
 ```

-Some command line parsing (what's a command line to a newbie?)
+Some command-line parsing (what's a command line to a newbie?)

 ```racket
 (define args (vector->list (current-command-line-arguments)))